FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

         startFriendlyScore();
     }
     /**
-      In order to initialize FriendlyScore for your user you must have the `userIdentifier` for that user.
-The `userIdentifier` uniquely identifies the user in your systems.
+      In order to initialize FriendlyScore for your user you must have the `userReference` for that user.
+The `userReference` is an alphanumeric string that uniquely identifies the user in your systems.
-      This `userIdentifier` can then be used to access information from the FriendlyScore [api](https://friendlyscore.com/developers/api).
+      This `userReference` can then be used to access information from the FriendlyScore [api](https://friendlyscore.com/developers/api).
     */
-    public String userIdentifier = "your_user_identifier";
+    public String userReference = "your_user_reference";

     /**
       In order to listen when the user returns from the FriendlyScoreView in your `onActivityResult`, you must provide the `requestcode` that you will be using
     */
     public final int REQUEST_CODE_FRIENDLY_SCORE = 11;
     public void startFriendlyScore() {
-        FriendlyScoreView.Companion.startFriendlyScoreView(this, getString(R.string.fs_client_id), userIdentifier, REQUEST_CODE_FRIENDLY_SCORE, Environments.SANDBOX);
+        FriendlyScoreView.Companion.startFriendlyScoreView(this, getString(R.string.fs_client_id), userReference, REQUEST_CODE_FRIENDLY_SCORE, Environments.SANDBOX);
     }
 ```
 ## **Handle Response from FriendlyScore**